smcclab/smc-course/_workshops/05-collaboration.md

 ---
 title: "Week 5: (remote) collaboration"
+summary: making computer music with multiple computers & musicians
 ---

 {:.diary-provocation-box}
-what does a truly collaborative LENS workflow _sound_ like?
+**Group AVD**: what does a truly collaborative LENS workflow _sound_ like?

 You know things are getting real when [the cricket is cancelled](https://www.theguardian.com/world/live/2020/mar/17/australia-coronavirus-live-updates-nsw-victoria-qld-quarantine-self-isolate-update-woolworths-coles-shopping-schools-latest-news-update?page=with:block-5e7018be8f088d7575594a91#block-5e7018be8f088d7575594a91),